5 habits of people with good credit scores

 Knowledge is power!
-It sounds simple but just knowing your score is a good first step.
-If you see where you are to begin with, it will give you an idea of what steps you might need to take.
-Then checking it regularly will allow you to see if you are making progress.
-It can also help you spot any errors or fraudulent activity on your credit file so you’re not caught out when you apply for credit.
+It sounds simple but simply knowing your score is a good first step.
+Take stock of where you are now, to know what steps you might need to take to improve your credit score.
+Regularly checking your score will help you track progress in improving your credit score.
+It can also help you spot any errors or fraudulent activity on your credit file so you can protect your credit reputation.

-This kind of goes without saying but in order to get and keep a decent credit score, you need to repay what you borrow within the terms agreed.
-This has never been more important with Comprehensive Credit Reporting (CCR), which means that credit providers can provide information on your open accounts and repayment history to the Credit Reporting Bodies (CRBs).
+In order to achieve and maintain a good credit score, you need to repay what you borrow within the terms agreed.
+This has never been more important since the introduction of Comprehensive Credit Reporting (CCR), which means that credit providers can provide information on your open accounts and repayment history to the Credit Reporting Bodies (CRBs).

-Too many applications for credit can drag your score down so a bit of research beforehand is a good idea.
+Too many applications for credit can drag your score down.
+Investing some time in researching your credit options before you make any applications is a good idea.

 Firstly, research the market, compare products and read all that fine print to make sure you meet the eligibility criteria.
-This can help you avoid the dreaded rejection letter and ensure you get something that is right for you and your needs.
+This can help you avoid the dreaded credit rejection and ensure you get something that is right for you and your needs.

 Enquiries for different types of credit and with different types of lenders can impact your score in varying ways.
 Home loans, personal loans and credit cards all influence a CRB’s scoring algorithm in different ways

-Everyone is entitled to obtain a free copy of their credit report from each of the CRBs in Australia, once a year.
-The process can be manual and take a week or more but it can be worthwhile to check for any errors or inconsistencies on each of these reports.
+Everyone is entitled to obtain a free copy of their credit report from each of the CRBs in Australia, every 3 months.
+The process can be manual and take a week or more with most of the CRBs providing a PDF copy of your report.
+It can be worthwhile to review your full credit file periodically to check for any errors or inconsistencies on each of these reports.
 Errors can impact your score and potentially an application for credit.